270 Park Avenue (1960–2021): Construction

 Demolition of the former hotel began in early 1957 and was completed by late August.
 General Bronze received a contract for the stainless steel in January 1958.
 Work on the building's foundation was delayed slightly the following month due to a labor strike.
 As some materials had to be delivered by railroad, material deliveries were coordinated closely to avoid delays on the commuter rail lines entering Grand Central.
-Construction was complicated by the fact that there were only six platforms on the upper level that extended to 47th Street.
+Construction was complicated by the fact that there were only six railroad platforms on the upper level that extended to 47th Street, and materials had to come through these platforms.
+Additionally, there was no space for materials to be stored on site, requiring contractors to use staging areas that, in some cases, were several miles away.
 Train service was largely uninterrupted, except for one incident in which a plank fell onto a train car.
-Additionally, there was no space for materials to be stored on site, requiring contractors to use staging areas that, in some cases, were several miles away.
 Contractors worked overnight so the structural steel could be installed immediately after they were delivered via railroad.

-A refrigerant compressor of an air-conditioning chiller, weighing 43000 lb, was installed on the roof in July 1959; at the time, it was the highest heavy object to be hoisted.
+A refrigerant compressor for an air-conditioning chiller, weighing 43000 lb, was installed on the roof in July 1959; at the time, no other similarly heavy object had been hoisted to a higher altitude.
 By early 1960, the facade was nearly complete and workers were unwrapping the metal panels from their plastic packaging.
 The Union Carbide Building was one of several office buildings with over 1 e6ft2 of space that were constructed in New York City during the late 1950s and early 1960s.